w3c-ccg/ld-cryptosuite-registry/doc/workday/signature-suite.md

 >  is designed to be easy to use by developers and therefore strives to minimize the amount of information one has to remember to generate a signature.

 The document outlines five properties that are required to comprise a Signature Suite: **id**, **type**, **canonicalizationAlgorithm**, **digestAlgorithm**, and **signatureAlgorithm**.

+This specification is intended to work only on JSON data.

 ### ID
 > A URL that identifies the signature suite.
 For example: https://w3id.org/security/v1#Ed25519Signature2018.